|Slogan||"Sounding good all the time"|

 |Language(s)||English, Shona, Ndebele|

-Star FM Zimbabwe wass the first commercial radio station to be launched in Zimbabwe.
-It is owned by the Zimbabwe Newspapers (Zimpapers), the station was launched in 2012, becoming the second private owned station and subsequently breaking the 30 year monopoly of airwaves by the Zimbabwe Broadcasting Corporation (ZBC).
+Star FM Zimbabwe was the first commercial radio station in Zimbabwe.
+It is owned by the Zimbabwe Newspapers (Zimpapers), the station was launched in 2012, becoming the first private owned station and subsequently breaking the 30 year monopoly of airwaves by the Zimbabwe Broadcasting Corporation (ZBC).
+Star FM's current General Manager is Comfort Mbofana.

-It was allegedly reported that the station was awarded a licence to broadcast because of it strong ties with the Zimbabwe African National Union Patriotic Front (ZANU PF).
-Being a subsidiary of Zimpapers, a company which is owned by government and which publishes newspapers that are deemed partisan or pro-ZANU PF, the station's independence is reportedly undermined.
+It was allegedly reported that the station was awarded a license to broadcast because of its strong ties with the Zimbabwe African National Union-Patriotic Front (ZANU PF).
+Being a subsidiary of Zimpapers, a company which is owned by the government and which publishes newspapers that are deemed partisan or pro-ZANU PF, the station's independence is reportedly undermined.
 As a result, the station is allegedly not a 'private' in essence but partisan.

 When the station was launched, George Charamba reportedly stated that the station was to be guided by issues of 'national interest' encompassing issues to do with the liberation struggle, (the Second Chimurenga) which brought forth the independence of the country in its operations.
 This dented expectations that the station would provide information alternative to the Zimbabwe Broadcasting Corporation's content.